hackclub/hackclub/workshops/shared_clipboard/README.md

 ```go
 listOfClients = make([]*bufio.Writer, 0)
 ```
 The `make()` function is an inbuilt function that creates new variables.
-Here, we're making a slice which will hold pointers to `bufio.Writer`s with length 0.
+Here, we're making a slice that will hold pointers to `bufio.Writer`s with length 0.

 `localClipboard` will just hold the contents of the computer's clipboard.
 ```go